AyanAta42/AyanAta42/README.md

 I'm a Computer Science student at the University of New South Wales (UNSW) who enjoys building the underlying infrastructure that powers the web.

-Instead of just wrapping APIs, I specialize in bypassing high-level abstractions to engineer core systems—from custom in-memory key-value stores using raw C POSIX sockets to distributed, concurrency-safe microservices deployed on AWS.

 ### < > Tech Stack < >

 ```text